🏢 Industry Playbooks

 Pharmacy CX Metrics

-Measuring pharmacy experience is the foundation of continuous improvement.
+Measuring pharmacy retail experience is the foundation of continuous improvement.
+The metrics below are operational and customer-experience signals.

 • Customer NPS: Likelihood of recommending the pharmacy